 We will never sell your information to another provider.

-Marketing and our Legitimate Interests
+5. Marketing and Our Legitimate Interests

 'Legitimate interests' means the interests of our Company in conducting and managing our business to enable us to give you the best service; in this case to ensure that our marketing is relevant to you and we send you marketing that is tailored to your interests.